IBM/credit-risk-workshop-cpd/workshop/data-visualization-and-refinery/README.md

 ### Conclusion

 We've seen a small sampling of the power of Data Refinery on IBM Cloud Pak for Data as a Service.
 We saw how we can transform data using R code, at the command line, or using various Operations on the columns such as changing the data type, removing empty rows, or deleting the column altogether.
 We next saw that all the steps in our Data Flow are recorded, so we can remove steps, repeat them, or edit an individual step.
 We were able to quickly profile the data, to see histograms and statistics for each column.
-And finally we created more in-depth Visualizations, creating a scatter plot mapping TotalCharges vs. MonthlyCharges, with the Churn results highlighted in color.
+And finally we created more in-depth Visualizations, creating a scatter plot mapping Age vs. LoanAmount.